googleguo/sora2web/CREEM_SETUP.md

 # Creem Payment Integration Setup

-This guide explains how to set up and use the Creem payment integration for VideoForge AI.
+This guide explains how to set up and use the Creem payment integration for SoraVideo AI.

 ## Environment Variables